SadeekFarhan21/GSOC_Proposal/README.md

 - Using the cache with network streams.
 - Abstract over archived files and multipart archives.

-## Timeline
+## Project Timeline

+This document outlines the project timeline for organizing and documenting the P4 compiler project.
+The project is divided into 12 weeks, with each week focusing on specific tasks and deliverables.

-### Before 6th May:
+### Before:

-- Get familiar with the p4c and tutorials code base.
+- **Tasks:**
+    - Read through different well-formatted documentation to get a better writing style
     - Get a good understanding of the problem.
-- Set up the coding environment on a local computer.
+    - Set up the development environment.
-- Familiarize myself with the specific type of writing for this project.
+    - Consult with mentors.
     - Lurk and ask questions on Slack and the issues page.

-### 6th May – 27th May:

-- Interact with mentors.
-- Review/revise the design.

-### 27th May – 2nd June:

-- Set up skeleton for cache server module.
-- Implement a working custom Godot server to provide the API at runtime.
-- Define all classes with stub methods.

-### 2nd June – 20th June:

-- Implement paging of memory in the cache.
-- Implement cache management

-### 10th July – 18th July:

-- Interface with file system through `FileAccessUnbuffered`.
-- Implement platform specific subclasses for `FileAccessUnbuffered`.
-- Interface with engine asset import code.

-### 18th July – 22nd July:

-- Write documentation.
-- Test & debug.

-### 22nd July – 5th August:

-- Test all code with unit and integration tests.
-- Fix any remaining bugs.
+- **Deliverables:**
+  - A better understanding of the skills in the documentation
+  - Initial review of project structure and requirements.

+### Week 1: Familiarization and Setup
+- **Tasks:**
+  - Review project requirements and documentation structure.

+  - Familiarize yourself with p4c documentation tool.
+- **Deliverables:**
+  - Environment set up with Sphinx installed.
+  - Initial review of project structure and requirements.

+### Week 2: Initial Documentation Organization
+- **Tasks:**
+  - Create a skeleton for the documentation.
+  - Set up a basic structure for index, getting started, dependencies, development tools, reference, and known issues sections.
+- **Deliverables:**
+  - Initial directory structure and empty documentation files.

+### Week 3-4: Populate Getting Started and Dependencies Sections
+- **Tasks:**
+  - Populate getting started section with installation instructions.
+  - Fill in details about dependencies for different operating systems.
+- **Deliverables:**
+  - Complete installation guides for both package version and source installations.
+  - Detailed documentation on dependencies for Ubuntu, Fedora, and macOS.

+### Week 5-6: Development Tools and Reference
+- **Tasks:**
+  - Document developer tools such as Docker and Bazel.
+  - Compile a reference section with additional information.
+- **Deliverables:**
+  - Complete documentation for Docker and Bazel usage.
+  - Initial reference section with relevant details.

+### Week 7-8: Known Issues
+- **Tasks:**
+  - Identify known issues in the repository.
+  - Document frontend and backend issues separately.
+- **Deliverables:**
+  - Detailed documentation of known frontend and backend issues.
+  - Separate section for specifications.

+### Week 9-10: Styling and Formatting
+- **Tasks:**
+  - Add CSS files for custom formatting.
+  - Insert images for enhanced visualization.
+- **Deliverables:**
+  - Styled and visually appealing documentation.
+  - Images embedded where necessary for clarity.

+### Week 11: Review and Revision
+- **Tasks:**
+  - Review the entire documentation for consistency and completeness.
+  - Make necessary revisions and improvements.
+- **Deliverables:**
+  - Finalized version of the documentation ready for deployment.

+### Week 12: Final Touches and Deployment
+- **Tasks:**
+  - Perform final checks and testing.
+  - Prepare documentation for deployment.
+- **Deliverables:**
+  - Deployed and accessible documentation website.
+  - Project completion report summarizing the process.